sumitshetye2/8-Ball-App/admin/team.md

 - Junior
 - [Page](https://haoyangguo.github.io/cse110-lab1/)

 Hi everybody!
-I look forward to working with the team and learn essential soft skills that can prepare me for the industry.
+I look forward to working with the team and learning essential soft skills that can prepare me for the industry.